kpwhri/HCSRNCensusDemogACS/readme.md

 # VDW Census Demographics Decennial ETL
 This is an ETL used to extract data directly from the US Census Bureau's API.
 The data is then transformed into a SAS dataset.
 The data is then available to be loaded into a database.

-Primary contact: Al Derus
+> Primary contact: Al Derus
-Institution: KPWHRI
+> Institution: KPWHRI
-Email: Alphonse.Derus@kp.org
+> Email: Alphonse.Derus@kp.org

 ## Project Stage
 Please run the ETL at your site and incorporate the data in your VDW.

 ## Workplan Timeline
-Please complete the workplan by June 1, 2024.
+Please complete the workplan by November 1, 2024.

 ## Workplan Package
 Files Included in Zip file: